Sessions will be delivered in English and French.

 Tuesday, June 13, 2023

-• What trends are happening across the industrial, commercial, and residential real estate sectors?
+• What trends are happening across the industrial, commercial, and multi-family sectors?

 • What policies, incentives, capacity building, market development efforts and financing approaches are necessary to overcome long paybacks and advance a solid business case for deep retrofits?